-This section contains recommendations related to password policies.
+This section contains recommendations related to SQL Server's password policies.

 4.1 Ensure 'MUST\CHANGE' Option is set to 'ON' for All SQL Authenticated Logins (Manual)

 Whenever this option is set to ON, SQL Server will prompt for an updated password the first time the new or altered login is used.